(Read about our ratings)

 The Linear USB II comes with just an AC cord and a manual.

 Almost nothing to discuss here.
 Plug it in, connect an analog and/or digital source, and play.
 If you have low-sensitivity headphones, such as the HiFiMan HE6se or Susvara planar-magnetic designs, you’ll need to raise the gain using the switches on the bottom.
-Lehmannaudio has thoughtfully placed labels on the bottom that tell you how to use the switches and inputs -- basically, they’re putting the manual right on the product, a solution so effective and so obvious it’s a wonder we haven’t seen it before.
+Lehmannaudio has thoughtfully placed labels on the bottom that tell you how to use the switches and inputs -- basically, they’re putting the manual right on the product, a solution so effective and so obvious that it’s a wonder we haven’t seen it before.
 (I haven’t, at least.)

 I tend to do most of my headphone amp reviewing using the HiFiMan HE6ses, because of all the headphones I have, they present the greatest demand on an amplifier.
 I also used the Beyerdynamic Amiron Homes, which have dynamic drivers with a rated impedance of 250 ohms, and the Campfire Audio Solarises, my favorite of all the earphones I’ve heard to date.

 Thanks probably to the Linear USB II’s relatively low output impedance and ample power, I had a similarly good experience no matter which headphones or earphones the amp was driving.
-I did have to bump the gain up by 10dB to get the HE6se headphones playing loud enough, and I might have had to kick it up still further had my listening included a recording mastered at a very low level, as even with the gain up 10dB I had to run the amp’s volume close to full blast when I used the HE6ses.
-But the amp never sounded strained or distorted no matter how hard I pushed it -- in fact, its fundamental character never changed no matter how I used it.
+I did have to bump the gain up by 10dB to get the HE6se headphones playing loud enough, and I might have had to kick it up still further had my listening included a recording mastered at a very low level, as even with the gain up 10dB I had to run the amp’s volume close to full blast when using the HE6ses.
+But the amp never sounded strained or distorted when I pushed it -- in fact, its fundamental character never changed no matter how I used it.
 As I was coming off recent reviews of somewhat fussy tube and portable headphone amps, this was a welcome change of pace.

 So what is that fundamental character?
 I don’t want to get real elaborate with a description, as the differences among DACs and headphone amps are usually very subtle, but to put it simply, I’d say the amp section of the Linear USB II sounds just a hair on the mellow side, and the DAC section sounds just a hair on the bright side, at least compared to the gear I had on hand (an Audio-gd NFB1-AMP and a Musical Fidelity V90-DAC).
 Incidentally, all comparisons were made with the levels matched to within ±0.03dB, a precision that the Linear USB II’s analog volume potentiometer and the NFB1-AMP’s precision digital volume control made easy.
 (Again, a welcome change of pace.)

-For example, on “Kazaru,” from Los Angeles-based violinist/composer/producer Miguel Atwood-Ferguson’s Unreleased Vol.2 (16-bit/44.1kHz WAV, self-released), the high-frequency components of the recording -- mainly Atwood-Ferguson’s violin and the cymbals -- sounded just a tad softer when I used the Linear USB II as the amp, and just a tad edgier when I used the NFB1-AMP.
+For example, on “Kazaru,” from Los Angeles-based violinist/composer/producer Miguel Atwood-Ferguson’s Unreleased Vol. 2 (16-bit/44.1kHz WAV, self-released), the high-frequency components of the recording -- mainly Atwood-Ferguson’s violin and the cymbals -- sounded just a tad softer when I used the Linear USB II as the amp, and just a tad edgier when I used the NFB1-AMP.
 The bass of the Linear USB II also sounded slightly fuller and fatter, perhaps a psychoacoustical phenomenon caused by the subtly mellower top end.
 “Kazaru” sounded great through both amps, just a smidge different, and I enjoyed both.

 It’s interesting to note that while neither amp had any problem driving the demanding HE6se headphones, the Linear USB II is less than 20% of the NFB1-AMP’s size, and the NFB1-AMP doesn’t incorporate a DAC.
 The Linear USB II is definitely more desktop-friendly than most high-end headphone amps.

 This impression held up when I played “Fly Me to the Moon” from Diana Krall’s Live in Paris (16/44.1 FLAC, Verve/Qobuz).
-For whatever reason, the Linear USB II seemed to conjure a slightly more realistic sense of Krall sitting at the piano, with her voice seeming to come from a couple feet above the keyboard and the instrument’s soundboard ringing out from right in front of her -- yet the NFB1-AMP’s slightly brighter sound gave it a subtly enhanced sense of space.
+For whatever reason, the Linear USB II seemed to conjure a slightly more realistic sense of Krall sitting at the piano, with her voice seeming to come from a couple of feet above the keyboard and the instrument’s soundboard ringing out from right in front of her -- yet the NFB1-AMP’s slightly brighter sound gave it a subtly enhanced sense of space.
 The Linear USB II’s somewhat rounder-sounding bass also gave the bass on “Fly Me to the Moon” a little extra heft.

 I mentioned previously that the Linear USB II’s internal DAC sounded very slightly brighter than the Musical Fidelity V90-DAC I often use.
 To describe it a bit further, when I played “Painting No.5,” from David Chesky’s Trio in the New Harmonic (24/96 AIFF, Chesky), the cymbals had a little more sense of air and space through the Linear USB II, but perhaps a little less of the brassy mellowness of typical cymbals used for jazz recordings.
 Otherwise, it was hard to hear a difference on this album, whether I used the Linear USB II’s internal DAC or the V90-DAC fed through the amp’s analog inputs.